Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

    | Resign

-If a player chooses to move a piece, she should use the constructor ``Move``, and provide an argument of type ``Square`` (indicating the current position of the piece she wants to move), an argument of type ``Direction`` (indicating the direction of movement), an argument of type ``Uint32`` (indicating the distance the piece should move), and an argument of type ``Bool`` (indicating whether the moved piece should be promoted after being moved).
+If a player chooses to move a piece, she should use the constructor ``Move``, and provide four arguments:

+- An argument of type ``Square``, indicating the current position of the piece she wants to move.

+- An argument of type ``Direction``, indicating the direction of movement.

+- An argument of type ``Uint32``, indicating the distance the piece should move.

+- An argument of type ``Bool``, indicating whether the moved piece should be promoted after being moved.

-If instead the player chooses to place a previously captured piece on the board, she should use the constructor ``Place``, and provide an argument of type ``Piece`` (indicating which piece to place on the board), and an argument of type ``Square`` (indicating the position the piece should be placed in).
+If instead the player chooses to place a previously captured piece back onto the board, she should use the constructor ``Place``, and provide two arguments:

+- An argument of type ``Piece``, indicating which piece to place on the board.

+- An argument of type ``Square``, indicating the position the piece should be placed in.

-Finally, if the player chooses to resign and award the game to her opponent, she should use the constructor ``Resign``.
+Finally, if the player chooses to resign and award the victory to her opponent, she should use the constructor ``Resign``.
 Since ``Resign`` does not take any arguments, no arguments should be provided.